 The reason for travelling as well as the time frame must be justified.

-When applying for a Schengen visa, you will need the following list of documents:
+When applying for a visa for Schengen area countries, you will need the following list of documents:

 A duly filled application form.